 - Apply to be a Service-Learning Faculty Fellows: The Fellows program is a learning community in which new and experienced service-learning practitioners deepen their knowledge, practice, partnerships, and sense of community.

 - Receive financial support: We have a limited amount of funding available to support service-learning courses, research, and professional development.
 Course enhancement funds are available in conjunction with new requests for the SL label, while applications for supplemental funds are accepted on an ongoing basis.

 - Apply for service-learning assistants (SLAs): SLAs assist service-learning faculty with community partner placements, student reflection, and other tasks.
-Faculty are invited to apply for SLAs each semester with the attached application.
+Faculty are invited to apply for SLAs each semester.

 - Utilize practical and theoretical resources for your class: Visit our curated list of resources to deepen your theoretical understanding of service-learning and overcome practical challenges in your course.

 A variety of Duke programs and offices offer opportunities to prepare and support faculty in meaningful, equitable and sustainable engagement with the local community in Durham and beyond.
 Faculty at Duke have access to a variety of resources, learning and strategies to explore and pursue meaningful collaborations and partnerships with the community through their teaching, research and service.

 - Bass Connections, Data+ and Story+ support collaborations to address complex societal problems – several initiatives in these programs support teams of faculty and students working with community-based organizations.